tiedl25/fp/readme.md

 The very basic decision criteria for the separators is the x-distance between to characters for vertical and the y-distance for horizontal lines respectively.
 For both axis a threshold can be set.
 The default settings are x=5, y=2.
 Unfortunately there are also a ton of edge cases.

 #### Average line space
 To further improve the row extraction, the line spacing is used.
 Line spacing is calculated as the y-distance between 2 characters.
-By skipping negative values, characters within one text line are ignored.
+By skipping negative values, characters one the same text line are ignored.
 The average line spacing is calculated with the mode() function of the statistics library, however it turned out, that the minimum line spacing (staticstics.min()) gives overall better results.
 The user can change this and also set a custom value.

 <img src="assets/font_criteria.png" width="300" />